markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 then asks the Plugins Trac install for a list of plugins that have changed since.
 Only those changed plugins are updated after the initial sync.

+### Something went wrong, how do I do a partial update? ###

+The last successful update revision number is stored in `plugins/.last-revision`.
+You can just overwrite that and the next `update` will start after that revision.

 Copyright & License
 -------------------
 Copyright (C) 2011 Mark Jaquith